ViperTools/RoBeats-External-Autoplayer/README.md

 ## VirusTotal
 Here is the VirusTotal analysis for Release 1.0: https://www.virustotal.com/gui/file/a5b8bbe3ea7d7520f8a855aad57dd279c0027f0c3f7153c7bf543947bba7e48a?nocache=1
-<br>If you still don't trust it, just read the source and build yourself.
+<br>If you still don't trust it, just read the source and build it yourself.